 Targeted, personalized marketing goes far beyond adding merge tags to your emails.
 It’s about piecing together all your marketing data to build a more complete picture of who you’re talking to, then using that insight to build better relationships at scale.
-This process is often referred to as Customer Relationship Management, or CRM, and there’s no better time than now to start incorporating CRM into your marketing plans for 2019.
+This process is often referred to as Customer Relationship Management, or CRM, and there’s no better time than now to start incorporating CRM into your marketing plans.

 By following the steps below, you can start to:

 Get better at connecting insights.
 Streamline the process of gathering information about your users and building a more complete picture of who they are.

 Learn more about your audience at a glance.
 Understand trends in your audience data and see how they change over time.

 Dig into the exact insights you need with just a few clicks.
 Organize what you know based on what’s most important to your business.

 Automate to save time.
 Turn insights into action and build better relationships with your contacts—even while you focus on other stuff.